 - Testing for a fetal heartbeat, which means that most women who undergo an abortion will have had an ultrasound, which is an attempt to further dissuade them from having the abortion

 All of these measures are designed to restrict a woman’s access to abortion by employing tactics to dissuade her from having an abortion.
 As if all of this were not enough, in June 2015, the Ohio state senate passed a 20-week abortion ban.
-The combination of these measures have placed Ohio 8th in the nation for abortion restrictions (as of 2014).
+The combination of these measures has placed Ohio 8th in the nation for abortion restrictions (as of 2014).
 According to a Pew Research Center poll from September 2014, a majority of Americans (55%) say that abortion should be legal in all or most cases.
 A Gallup poll conducted in May 2015 similarly found that a combined 80% of Americans believe that abortion should be legal “under any circumstances” or “only under certain circumstances (29% and 51%, respectively).
-Kasich’s decisions to restrict abortion access demonstrates that, even though he is moderate on some issues, he will pander to his party to appeal to the conservative base.
+Kasich’s decisions to restrict abortion access demonstrate that, even though he is moderate on some issues, he will pander to his party to appeal to the conservative base.

 Kasich’s extremism isn’t just relegated to social issues.
 In his most recent state budget, he used his line-item veto 44 times to cut school funding by more than $84 million.
-Among the items that he cut were provisions that provided $78.3 million for the 2016-2017 school year to compensate for money that was lost in the phase out of the tangible personal-property tax.
+Among the items that he cut were provisions that provided $78.3 million for the 2016-2017 school year to compensate for the money that was lost in the phase-out of the tangible personal property tax.
 Additionally, he eliminated the “‘guarantee’ that wealthier districts would receive no reduction in state aid,” which is estimated to have cost these districts $6 million to $9 million a year.
 During his tenure as governor, funding for traditional public schools has decreased by half a billion dollars, while funding for charter schools has increased by 27%.
 This is problematic, given that public schools in Ohio enroll 90% of students and the effectiveness of Ohio’s charter school system is questionable.
 Putting aside the disastrous effects this is bound to have on school districts in the state, Ohioans, and the country as a whole, do not support cutting funding to school districts at the state level.
 In a 2012 Gallup poll of attitudes toward public schools, the most cited obstacle (35%) for public schools in that individual’s community was lack of funding.
 Education for children, while a priority of the American public, does not seem to be a priority for Kasich.

 Although Kasich may appear to be a moderate when compared to the rest of the remaining Republican field, there is no doubt that his record as Governor of Ohio tells a different story.
-By shuttering abortion clinics through restrictive regulations, taking away a woman’s right to choose, moving to defund Planned Parenthood several times, taking away much needed health and preventive care to the low-income and minority individuals in the state and slashing public school funding, Kasich has demonstrated that he is in line with the rest of the Republican presidential field – and out of touch with the majority of Americans.
+By shuttering abortion clinics through restrictive regulations, taking away a woman’s right to choose, moving to defund Planned Parenthood several times, taking away much-needed health and preventive care to the low-income and minority individuals in the state and slashing public school funding, Kasich has demonstrated that he is in line with the rest of the Republican presidential field — and out of touch with the majority of Americans.